wazuh/wazuh-documentation/source/learning-wazuh/build-lab/xpack-security-setup.rst

 Configure X-Pack Security
 =========================

-Since your Wazuh Server and Elastic Server instances are on separate servers, it is important to configure SSL encryption and verification between Filebeat and Elasticsearch.
-And since your Kibana is exposed to the World Wide Web it is important to add authentication to access it.
+Since your Wazuh Server and Elastic Server instances are located on separate instances, it's actually important to set up SSL encryption along with the verification between Filebeat and Elasticsearch.
+Also, since your Kibana is publicly exposed to internet, it's important to add authentication to access it as well.

-Setting up SSL for Elastic Stack
+Setting up SSL for Elasticsearch
 --------------------------------